 Where to stay

 If you want to stay as close as possible to Av.
 Maria Cristina, where Barcelona’s Pride village is (including the main stage – so basically where all the big outdoor parties happen) then you really can’t do better than B-Hotel.
-Located on the opposite side of Plaça d’Espanya roundabout, it is a 5-minute walk from both Pride Village and Rocafort Metro station.
+Located on the opposite side of the Plaça d’Espanya roundabout, it is a 5-minute walk from both Pride Village and Rocafort Metro station.
 I stayed here about 12 years ago on my first trip to Barcelona and the rooms are very stylish and sexy.

 When I visit Barcelona these days, I prefer to stay in the edgy El Raval/Sant Antoni area of the city – which is also a short walk from Pride Village and gay bars like Madame Jasmine and La Federica.
 I’ve stayed at the Market Hotel, which is quite sexy (watch my video review) and a really great mid-range option, and Leonardo Hotel Barcelona Las Ramblas, which I also have a detailed review for.
 This area also has some of the best brunch options in Barcelona and generally a young/fun vibe about it.

 Barcelona’s gay area is Eixample – or ‘Gaixample’ as it is generally called.
 If you’re more West London than East (or more Manhattan than Brooklyn) then this is the area for you, as the bars and shops are a little more upscale than El Raval.
 In the heart of this district is Axel Hotel, which describes itself as ‘hetero-friendly.’
-This gay hotel has 105 rooms and rooftop bar complete with a pool, sun-lounges and hot tub.
+This gay hotel has 105 rooms and a rooftop bar complete with a pool, sun-lounges and hot tub.
 For a slightly more dramatic room design, try the boutique Room Mate Anna Hotel, while if you prefer a chic black and white stripe, I highly recommend Europark Hotel, which I loved staying at during my 2009 trip.